Real-Skill/javascript-tasks/README.md

 * [regular expression online](https://regex101.com/)

 ##Setup
-You should have `npm`, `bower`, `grunt` packages installed to run this example.
-First, run sequentially
+ You should have installed `npm`, `bower`, `grunt-cli`  packages to run this example.
+To resolve dependencies run:

 ```
 npm install